epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/create_beamline.rst.txt

 This will create your new repository and take you to its Code panel.

-Now Click on 'Code' and copy the SSH or HTTPS link presented.
-This depends on how you will authenticate to github.
-HTTPS will ask you for your user name and password for all transactions.
-To setup SSH authentication see `about ssh`_
+Now Click on 'Code' and copy the SSH link presented.

 .. _about ssh: https://docs.github.com/en/enterprise-server@3.0/github/authenticating-to-github/connecting-to-github-with-ssh/about-ssh